10

 Profile picture

-Ritendra Datta (Head of Applied AI at Databricks)6 months ago
+Ritendra Datta (Head of Applied AI at Databricks)a year ago

 I just did a live Ask-Me-Anything (AMA) but we can also collect questions here that I'll answer afterward.